 Overnight: Victoria Falls | Breakfast x 2

 Victoria Falls - Chobe NP (Botswana).
-We return to Botswana today, driving back to Kasane.
+We cross the border to Botswana today, driving to Kasane.
 After lunch, we depart for our overnight excursion in Chobe National Park.
 On a game drive, we'll keep an eye out for the majestic antelopes and elephant herds which inhabit the park.

 Overnight: Chobe National Park | Breakfast, Lunch, Dinner